inveniosoftware/docs-invenio-rdm/docs/install/devbox.md

 More information on Devbox and InvenioRDM can be found in [this presentation](https://zenodo.org/records/12554567) from the Open Repositories 2024 conference.

-Devbox uses the Nix package manager to provide the user with encapsulated shell sessions that handle their own system package dependencies (so ypu can have for example a python and a node version living only in a devbox environment, not polluting you system outside of it).
+Devbox uses the Nix package manager to provide the user with encapsulated shell sessions that handle their own system package dependencies (so you can have for example a Python and a node version living only in a devbox environment, not polluting your system outside of it).

 !!! info "Information"

-    The main difference between this method and the manual install is that you let nix manage the dependencies for you - no need to use pyenv or nvm to manage python versions for example.
+    The main difference between this method and the manual installation method is that you let `nix` manage the dependencies for you - no need to use `pyenv` or `nvm` to manage Python or Node versions for example.
 The provided installation script is just a small extra to make the installation even easier but it is not obligatory to use.

 ## Preparation

 - On your machine you will need to install **Docker** and **Devbox** (as well as `git`):
     - Please read the [system requirements for Docker](https://inveniordm.docs.cern.ch/install/requirements/#docker) of InvenioRDM!
     - You can find the current Devbox installation guide [here](https://www.jetify.com/devbox/docs/installing_devbox/).
 - Clone the [invenio-devbox repository](https://github.com/ulbmuenster/invenio-devbox) to your lcoal machine.
 It contains a pre-configured installation script that can later be adapted to match your instance's needs.
-This includes installation of the Invenio CLI tool and scaffolding of the project.
+This includes the installation of the Invenio CLI tool and the scaffolding of the project.

 ## Devbox installation